mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 ### Regression

 The pervious discussion focused on classification, what about regression?
 For regression, we have continuous values for \\(\omega\\) rather than a discrete set of classes.
 We therefore can't use the loss functions nor the labeling method defined in the previous section for regression so we'll need regression specific measures.
 The loss function needs to give the difference between the model approximation value and the true value.
-We can use the popular loss funciton for regression, *squared error*
+We can use the popular loss function for regression, *squared error*

 *Def 8*: Square error of an estimated regression value \\(\hat{y}\\) given the true value \\(y\\) is
 $$Err = (y-\hat{y})^2$$

-This loss fuction enhances the impact of large errors while reducing the impact of small errors.
+This loss function enhances the impact of large errors while reducing the impact of small errors.
 We also need to determine the value the decision tree provides at a leaf vertex.
 Since regression problems provide continuous value in the output space \\(\omega\\), we cannot have a majority vote (all \\(y\\) values in the leaf may be unique).
 We will instead use the average of all \\(y\\) values in the leaf as our model output.
-It can be shown the the average minimized the square error loss, but I will leave that proof for the reader.
+It can be shown the average minimized the square error loss, but I will leave that proof for the reader.
 To put formally

 *Def 9*: Regression output for Decision Tree.
-Let \\(X',Y')\subset (X,Y)\\) be a partition on a leaf vetex and \\(Y' = \{y_1,y_2,...,y_{N}\}\\) where \\(N = |(X',Y')|\\).
+Let \\(X',Y')\subset (X,Y)\\) be a partition on a leaf vertex and \\(Y' = \{y_1,y_2,...,y_{N}\}\\) where \\(N = |(X',Y')|\\).
 Then the output of the decision tree model at that leaf is given by
 $$ \hat{y} = \frac{1}{N}\sum_{i=1}^N y_i$$

 Now that we have a loss and model output functions, we can perform the same process as in classification trees.
-We look for splits what minimize the square error given the averge of the resulting partition spaces as outputs.
+We look for splits what minimize the square error given the average of the resulting partition spaces as outputs.

 ## Stopping